cn0047/stash/ed/t/programming/oop.md

 Polymorphism:

-No need OOP just need interface-based polymorphism.
+No need in OOP, just need interface-based polymorphism.

 #### OOD